edgehog-device-manager/edgehog/doc/pages/user/groups.md

 - Handle: an handle matching the `^[a-z][a-z\d\-]*$` regular expression.
 - Selector: a [Selector](core_concepts.html#selector) that will determine which Devices belong to this group (i.e. all Devices that match the Selector)

 ## Deleting a group

 To delete a group, just press the Delete icon next to it in the group list.

-Note that deleting a group means that all automatic operations based on that group (e.g. Update Channel auto-assignment) will cease to work.
+Note that deleting a group means that all automatic operations based on that group (e.g. Channel auto-assignment) will cease to work.